 |Y||For the first half of a two-semester course in which the grade for the second semester is the grade for the entire course|

 - Pass/Fail grades are recorded for all students in certain courses, (e.g., physical education) where pass/fail is the only grading option.

-- Pass/Fail grades elected by individual students in fully graded courses are subject to Barnard’s Pass/D/Fail policies described here. [link to our PDF page]
+- Pass/Fail grades elected by individual students in fully graded courses are subject to Barnard’s Pass/D/Fail policies described below.

 Each student’s Barnard GPA is calculated at the end of each term, both for the individual semester and cumulatively.
 A student’s GPA may be used to determine academic standing and eligibility for academic and co-curricular programs, as well as awards.
 To remain in good academic standing, Barnard students must maintain both a term and cumulative gpa of 2.0.

 For GPA purposes, letter grades are converted to the following numerical values:

 · A+ = 4.3